History of Buffalo, New York: Holland Land Purchase, 1793–1825

 On July 20, 1793, the Holland Land Purchase, including the land of present-day Buffalo, was completed with land being acquired from the Seneca Indians and brokered by Dutch investors from Holland.
 The Treaty of Big Tree removed Iroquois title to lands west of the Genesee River in 1797.
 Although other Senecas were involved in ceding their land, the most famous today is Red Jacket, who died in Buffalo in 1830.
 His grave is in Forest Lawn Cemetery.

-In the fall of 1797, Joseph Ellicott, the architect who helped survey Washington, D.C. with brother Andrew, was appointed as the Chief of Survey for the Holland Land Company.
+In the fall of 1797, Joseph Ellicott, the architect who helped survey Washington, D.C., with brother Andrew, was appointed as the Chief of Survey for the Holland Land Company.
 Over the next year, he began to survey the tract of land at the mouth of Buffalo Creek.
 This was completed in 1803, and the new village boundaries extended from the creekside in the south to present-day Chippewa Street in the north and Carolina Street to the west, which is where most settlers remained for the first decade of the 19th century.

 Starting in 1801, parcels were sold through the Holland Land Companies office in Batavia, New York.
 The settlement was initially called Lake Erie, then Buffalo Creek, soon shortened to Buffalo.
 Although the company named the settlement "New Amsterdam," the name did not catch on, reverting to Buffalo within ten years.
 Buffalo had the first road to Pennsylvania built in 1802 for migrants passing through to the Connecticut Western Reserve in Ohio.

+On October 11, 1803, Ellicott sold Lot 41, Township 11, range 8 in the village of Buffalo to Cyrenius Chapin, a physician, for $346.50.
+It was one of the first properties Ellicott sold in the village proper and made Chapin Buffalo’s first physician.
+In 1805, he and his wife Sylvia built the village’s sixteenth frame building, an office/home, on their lot just a half mile from the Seneca reservation on Buffalo Creek.
+The doctor became a friend to the Senecas, an active politician, and hero in the War of 1812.